ntutic/json_scrapy/docs/topics/signals.rst

     with 10 kb of data, and a final one with 5 kb of data.

-    Handlers for this signal can stop the download of a response while it is in progress by raising the :exc:`~scrapy.exceptions.StopDownload` exception.
+    Handlers for this signal can stop the download of a response while it is in progress by raising the :exc:`~jscrapy.exceptions.StopDownload` exception.
 Please refer to the :ref:`topics-stop-response-download` topic for additional information and examples.